Skip to main content

 Biographical/Historical Note

-John Hildebrand, professor emeritus of English, received a B.A. in Journalism from the University of Michigan in 1971, and M.F.A. in Creative Writing from the University of Alaska in 1974.
+John Hildebrand, professor emeritus of English at the University of Wisconsin-Eau Claire, received a Bachelor of Arts in Journalism from the University of Michigan in 1971, and a Master of Fines Arts in Creative Writing from the University of Alaska in 1974.
 In 1977, he joined the English Department at the University of Wisconsin-Eau Claire where he specialized in nonfiction writing and literature, the short story, and American literature.

 Hildebrand received the Maxwell Schoenfeld Distinguished Professorship and the Excellence in Scholarship Award during his tenure at the University of Wisconsin-Eau Claire.
 He was also awarded a Bush Artist Fellowship, a Wisconsin Arts Board Fellowship, the BANTA Award from the Wisconsin Literary Association, and a Friends of American Writers Literary Award.
 His work has been anthologized in Barnstorm: Contemporary Wisconsin Fiction (2005), Best American Sports Writing 1999, American Nature Writing 1997, The Great Land: Reflections on Alaska (1994), and Nature's New Voices (1992).
 His work has been translated into German and Italian.
 He retired from the University of Wisconsin-Eau Claire in 2009 after 32 years of teaching.